 Peanut butter can be a problematic food.
 The product must be produced in a highly sanitized environment, since Salmonella is in the soil where peanuts are grown, and on the nuts when they are harvested.
 Roasting the peanuts is the only “kill step” for Salmonella when making peanut butter.

 The Sunland recall resulted in dozens of derivative recalls, including products such as ice cream, pet treats, candy, granola bars, whole peanuts, Starbucks protein Bistro Boxes, and Smucker’s Uncrustables, which were sold in the national school lunch program.
 The FDA worked with Sunland to remove these products from store shelves.
 On November 26, 2012, the FDA suspended Sunland’s Food Facility Registration, prohibiting them from distributing food.
 This was the FDA’s first use of its registration suspension authority under the Food Safety Modernization Act of 2010.

 The last reported illness was September 21, 2012.
 But some consumers may not know they have a product that has been recalled.
-Look carefully at the complete list of recalled products at the FDA web site.
 If you have one of them, discard it or return it to the place of purchase for a refund.
 And if you ate any peanut products and experienced the symptoms of Salmonella, including vomiting, diarrhea, fever, abdominal pain, chills, or headache, see your health care provider.